 Executive Board

-Vice President: Cynthia Hayes, psictvpres@gmail.com
+Vice Chair: Cynthia Hayes, psictvpres@gmail.com

 Secretary: Samantha Smalls, psictsecretary@gmail.com